-3. The Potty Book for Boys/Girls by Alyssa Satin Capucilli & illustrated by Dorothy Stott
+3. Best Inexpensive Potty Training Book for Kids: The Potty Book for Boys/Girls by Alyssa Satin Capucilli & illustrated by Dorothy Stott

 Teach your kid about going potty right alongside Hannah or Henry, the kids at the center of The Potty Book for Girls and The Potty Book for Boys.
-This is an inexpensive hardcover book (note that it is NOT a board book, so it may not be appropriate for very young kids), though for some reason the girls version is currently priced a little higher than the boys version.
+This is an inexpensive hardcover book (note that it is NOT a board book, so it may not be appropriate for very young kids), though the price does tend to fluctuate a bit.
 This book is 32 pages and has a nice rhyme scheme and cute illustrations that are fun for toddlers to follow along with.
 This is actually the book we chose for our child when he was potty training, and now, fully potty trained, he still enjoys reading it occasionally.
 The book takes you through the journey of a toddler from diapers to potty, and it uses positive language to reinforce good potty behavior.
 Some consumers note that it seems geared more toward children older than two, but as a two-year-old my kid loved it.
 The actual mechanics of going potty are the same for girls and boys in these books, so the only real purpose of having a separate boy and girl version is so that your kiddo can better relate to the main character and his or her journey.

 - Nice rhyming words that are easy for kids to follow

 - Uses positive language to encourage kids to go potty